shiffman/Creative-Computing-F25/03-repetition/README.md

 Along with screenshots and notes on your creative process, reflect on the Vera Molnar interview:

-- Molnar said "I may not find, but I seek" - she experimented to see what would happen.
+- Molnar said "I may not find, but I seek" employing a process of experimentation rather than knowing the outcome in advance.
 How did experimenting with your code lead to surprises?
-- What "rules" did you give your code?
-(Like: draw circles in a grid, make some red, some blue, etc.) How did following these simple rules create something you didn't expect?
+- Before computers, Molnar developed her "machine imaginaire": systematic rules and processes for creating art by hand.
+What "rules" did you give your code?
+How did following these simple rules create something you didn't expect?
 - Molnar used randomness to help make decisions in her art.
-Where did you use `random()` in your sketch and why?
+How did you balance control and randomness in your work?
-- Did you like everything your code made, or did you pick your favorites?
+- In the interview, Molnar debates whether artists should curate/select from algorithmic output or let the algorithm run free.
+Did you like everything your code made, or did you pick your favorites?
 What made some results better than others?